Deuzwood/chess-stats-tracker/README.md

 ?time=all&type=blitz&name=deuzwood

 time
--all
+- all
--today (show the current session)
+- today (show the current session)

 type
--bullet
--blitz
--rapid
+- bullet
+- blitz
+- rapid

+Or you can use the form.

 # Example